Revival-Media/Revival-Media-Theme/README.md

 ### Quick Start

-Clone the repository to a directory with your desired theme name (like, say, `encarnado`):
+Clone the repository to a directory with your desired theme name (like, say, `Revival Connect`):
 ```shell
 $ git clone --single-branch https://github.com/fabio-blanco/esqueleto.git encarnado
 ```